WICG/attribution-reporting-api/flexible_event_config.md

 }
 ```

 This configuration fully specifies the output space of the event-level reports, per source registration.
-For every trigger spec, we fully specify:
-* A set of matching criteria:
-  * Which specific trigger data this spec applies to.
-This source is eligible to be matched only with triggers that have one of the specified `trigger_data` values in the `trigger_specs` according to the `trigger_data_matching` field.
-In other words, if the trigger would have matched this source but its `trigger_data` is not one of the values in the source's configuration, the trigger is ignored.
-  * When a specific trigger matches this spec (via `event_report_windows`).
-Note that the trigger could still be matched with a source for aggregatable reports despite failing the above two match criteria.

-Note that these matching criteria take place _after_ attributing a trigger to a particular source i.e. after step 5 [here](https://wicg.github.io/attribution-reporting-api/#trigger-attribution).
-If `trigger_specs` are specified for a source and no matching spec is found after attribution, the trigger will be ignored.

 ### Trigger-data modulus matching example